Bullet vs. Dome Cameras

 The classic bullet camera is a battle-tested design with a number of advantages.

 - Relatively easy to install, generally just requiring four screws at its base

-- Quick and easy to reposition as its mounted on an adjustable elbow or swivel joint
+- Quick and easy to reposition when mounted on an adjustable elbow or swivel joint

-- Larger and more conspicuous than a dome camera, which helps to deter crime before it happens
+- Conspicuous design helps to deter crime before it happens

-- Longer field of range than a dome or turret camera, which makes them ideal for zooming in on finer details like license plates and faces
+- The longer range makes them ideal for zooming in on finer details like license plates and faces

-These cameras are best for the DIYers out there, with straightforward installation and maintenance requirements.
+These cameras are the superior choice for DIYers, with straightforward installation and maintenance requirements.

 The Case for Dome Cameras

-- Smaller, sleeker, and more contemporary in appearance than a bullet camera, making them ideal for inside a home or business where you don’t necessarily need people to know they’re being watched and/or you don’t want a camera standing out like a sore thumb
+- Smaller, sleeker, and more contemporary in appearance, making them ideal for inside a home or business where you don’t need people to know they’re being watched or you don’t want a camera standing out like a sore thumb

 - Impossible to redirect or turn away